Broski-AC/technical-presentation/title.md

 ???

-Thank indivduals for attending and introduce topic
+Thank individuals for attending and introduce topic

 ---